Assistant Professor, Division of Plant Biology

 This project is aimed to study the apoplastic fluid proteome of rice under conditions of pathogen invasion.
 Through this study we are investigating on one hand the in-planta secretome of different pathogens infecting rice and on the other hand rice secreted proteins that play crucial roles in defense against pathogen invasion.

-1. Mukherjee D, Saran N, Gupta S, Datta R, Ghosh A*.
-Clearance of stress induced intracellular protein aggregates: an unconventional role for Ustilago maydis metacaspase. (under review)
+1. Mukherjee D, Gupta S, Saran N, Datta R, Ghosh A*.
+Induction of apoptosis-like cell death and clearance of stress induced intracellular protein aggregates: dual roles for Ustilago maydis metacaspase Mca1.
+Molecular Microbiology 2017, Sep 23, doi: 10.1111/mmi.13848.

 " Plant Molecular Biology Course " in the Integrated M.Sc.
 PhD Programme of Bose Institute.